Skip to Main Content

 United States Code

 The United States Code is the codification by subject matter of the general and permanent laws of the United States.
 The code is published by the Office of the Law Revision Counsel of the U.S. House of Representatives and provides access on its website.
 The code is divided by broad subjects into 54 titles: Title 25 pertains to Indians.
-Titles 5, 18, 28, and 42 also include relevant law.
+Additionally, Titles 5, 18, 28, and 42 also include relevant law.

 Congress.gov